Michaelangel007/conan_exile_guide/emotes/README.md

 # Coordinates

-Press `Ctrl`-`Shift-`Alt`-`L` to toggle displaying your location coordinates.
+Press `Ctrl`-`Shift`-`Alt`-`L` to toggle displaying your location coordinates.
 If you are not familiar with the X, Y, Z coordinates displayed know that Conan Exiles uses Unreal Engine 4 which uses a Left-Handed Coordinate system:

   * +X is East (+9999 is towards the Jungle, -9999 is towards Sepermeru)
   * +Y is South